samuk190/simple-react-video-thumbnail/README.md

 ## Props

-Currently, the component uses only two properties, the video source URL(string), and the time in seconds of the frame that you want to use as a thumbnail (number).
+Currently, the component uses only three properties, the video source URL(string), the time in seconds of the frame that you want to use as a thumbnail (number), and controls, which enable play/pause in case you want only thumbnail to show.

 ## Usage